ZoeLeBlanc/is578-intro-dh/_materials/intro_ai_command_line/01-course-ai-tools.md

 ## Potential Tools for this Course

-In addition to these tools, we will also be exploring some emerging AI tools.
+In addition to these foundational tools, we will also explore emerging AI technologies.
 These tools are not required for the course, but you are welcome to use them, whether for your assignments and final project, or really any other use you find helpful.
 We will be exploring these tools throughout the semester, but I wanted to provide a list of them here as well as some resources for using them.
 I also want to underscore that these are *emerging* technologies, so next week will be discussing some of the ethical and political implications of these tools, as well as some of the limitations.

 Today though, we will be exploring how to use these tools, and I've provided some resources below to help you get started.